I’m excited to bring you this second iteration of the Advice FOR Millennials FROM Millennials series!

 Amina is the co-founder and Chief Mindfulness Officer (one of the more 21st century career titles we’ve heard in a while) of Undo, a Brooklyn-based company which creates products — meditation cushions, ankle pillows, candles made with ‘adaptogenic herbs’ — to make meditation, yoga and any kind of breathing exercises easier and more accessible.

 For 8 years, I was working at 110% capacity every single day, like many New Yorkers.
-I was starting to feel burnt out and I wasn’t even 30 yet, and then I was diagnosed with two auto-immune deficiencies — Celiac and Hashimoto’s — so I decided to completely redo my life.
+I was starting to feel burned out and I wasn’t even 30 yet, and then I was diagnosed with two auto-immune deficiencies — Celiac and Hashimoto’s — so I decided to completely redo my life.
 I started retraining myself — diet training, fitness training, mindfulness training — but all that training was starting to take over my life and my calendar, and I began to feel exhausted again.
 The constant ‘wellness’ exercising was leading me to more burnout!
 But that’s when I found meditation and yoga, just in time, which completely changed my life.

 I think we (Millennials) are pretty great.
 We tend to look out for each other and that’s very special.
 Of course we get a bad rep — I’ve done consulting for companies where I’ve noticed that Millennial employees want and love flexibility in their workplaces, while senior employees will see that as a negative.
 I come from a very multicultural and diverse background — like so many Millennials do — so labeling a multifaceted generation like ours seems wrong.